dhu2022-dev/jpmc-swe-task1/README.md

 - Running a Python-based HTTP server that simulates order book activity for two stocks (`ABC` and `DEF`).
 - Fetching the top bid/ask prices and calculating mid-price ratios in a client script.

-The original implementation prints results in the terminal via a Python script.
-I added a simple web-based interface (HTML/CSS/JS) to make the output easier to view and more accessible for non-technical reviewers.

 ---

 ## 🧠 My Contributions